&

 In a large corporation, you have various financial and accounting roles, including the very well known CFO title.
 What is not as commonly known is that within these same corporations, and in many small businesses, a controller exists.
 Simply put, the controller is the top-dog accountant, responsible for managing and overseeing everything associated with accounting matters.
 Accordingly, the reach of a controller can be extensive, which is why I say they are well suited to help steer your company forward and upward–toward financial success and away from risk.

-In small businesses that have controllers, it is not uncommon for the controllers to assume the very same functions that are served by CFOs and Treasurers in larger organizations.
+In small businesses that have controllers, it is not uncommon for the controllers to assume the very same functions that are served by CFOs in larger organizations.
 This includes working heavily with the CEO/owner, integrating with every department, devising and implementing company strategies, managing cash flows and leveraging debt as necessary, budgets and pro-formas, information systems and new technology, internal controls, back-office structure, human resources matters, and so on.
 As you can likely now imagine, a controller plays a very significant and vital role in any company.
 But you are also probably thinking such an individual is well beyond the financial reach of your business.

 I welcome the opportunity to discuss how independent controllership services may be an ideal fit for your company.